eth-cscs/firecrest/src/common/schedulers/README.md

 * *dependency_id*: string to specify the dependency rule for another job.
 A common implementation require that the job pointed by this ID should be successfully completed, before start the current one.
 Default None, meaning: no dependency.
 * *account*: string to specify account used to access resourced within the running job.
 Default None.
 * *constraint*: string type defining node features to assign the job.
 Default None.
-* *env_file*: string type indicating the file containing the environment setup to be included in the Job default None.
+* *job_env*: dictionary with a list of variables to include in the environment of the job.
+Example: {"var1": "value1", "var2": "value2"}.
+Default None.

 **********
 ## Implementation Class SlurmScheduler